Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 To standardize the HTML files being issued, HealthCerts Providers are encouraged to use the [sample HTML file](https://github.com/Open-Attestation/oa-embedded-html/blob/master/samples/healthcert-pdt-oa-embedded-uri-fragment-sample.html).

 For simplicity, we will be using the contents from the [sample HTML file](https://github.com/Open-Attestation/oa-embedded-html/blob/master/samples/healthcert-pdt-oa-embedded-uri-fragment-sample.html).
-Then we will embed our Verify URL into the "Proceed" button so that users will be redirected to the Verify page upon clicking.
+Then we will embed the Verify URL into the "Proceed" button so that users will be redirected to the Verify page upon clicking.

 ### Embed URL into Action Button